 Favorite video part: “AIM” – Brandon Semenuk

 What have you been up to lately?

-It’s down time for us during October and November, so I’ve been working hard at school and trying to ride a bit.
+It’s downtime for us during October and November, so I’ve been working hard at school and trying to ride a bit.
 It gets dark really fast at this time of the year, so it’s mostly weekend riding.
-I am about to head to Woodward for winter camp and will stay down in California for some time afterwards.
+I am about to head to Woodward for winter camp and will stay down in California for some time afterward.

 How did you start riding?

 I remember that my mom used to put on Danny Macaskill videos when I was really young and she was busy.
 You could say that Danny was my first babysitter.

 What does inspire you or keeps you motivated?